Ultrastrong coupling in a scalable design for circuit QED with superconducting flux qubits: Circuit-QED with superconducting flux qubits

-Usually the transmon qubit is coupled with the voltage mode of the transmission line resonator through a capacitance. \cite{Blais,Blais07} For superconducting flux qubits, there have been many studies to couple the flux qubit with the transmission line resonator by using mutual inductance between the qubit loop and the resonator \cite{Lind,Oelsner} or by sharing the qubit loop with the resonator. \cite{Abd,Niem,Fedorov} On the other hand the three-junctions flux qubit can also be coupled with the transmission line resonator through a capacitance, but in this case it is coupled with the {\it current mode} of the resonator.
-An oscillating bias current flowing across the capacitance gives rise to the coupling between the qubit and the resonator. \cite{Kim}
+Usually the transmon qubit is coupled with the voltage mode of the transmission line resonator through a capacitance \cite{Blais,Blais07,Majer}.
+For superconducting flux qubits, there have been many studies to couple the flux qubit with the current mode of the transmission line resonator by using mutual inductance between the qubit loop and the resonator \cite{Lind,Oelsner} or by sharing the qubit loop with the resonator \cite{Abd,Niem,Diaz}.
+On the other hand the three-junctions flux qubit can also be coupled with the transmission line resonator through a capacitance, but in this case it is coupled with the ac current from the resonator.
+Ac current flowing across the capacitance gives rise to the coupling between the qubit and the resonator \cite{Kim,Steffen,Chow,Tsai}.

-If the three-junctions flux qubit is penetrated by a magnetic flux of half flux quantum $\Phi_0/2$, there are two current states in the qubit loop.
-The clockwise and counterclockwise current states correspond to the local minima in the effective potential of the qubit loop.
-If the three Josephson junctions are identical, they have equal phase difference $\pm\alpha$ with $\alpha=\pi/3$, depending on the current states.
-When a bias current $I_0$ is applied to the flux qubit where three Josephson junctions are located asymmetrically in the loop as shown in Fig. \ref{fig1}, the coupling strength is given by a product of flux variable and bias current \cite{Kim}

-similarly to the superconducting phase qubit. \cite{Tinkham,Berkley} Here we have the phase difference $\alpha$ instead of $3\alpha$ because the two phases in different sides of the qubit are cancelled out each other.
-This bias current coupling has recently been realized in experiments with three-junctions flux qubit. \cite{Steffen,Chow,Tsai}

-In this study, we consider a qubit design which can control the capacitance between the qubit and the resonator.
-Large capacitance allows high bias current, and thus makes the qubit-resonator coupling reach even ultrastrong coupling regime.
-We consider a qubit design shown in Fig. \ref{fig1}(a), where the three-junctions flux qubit is coupled with the transmission line resonator by a capacitance line extended from the qubit loop.
+We consider a qubit design shown in Fig. \ref{scale}(a), where the three-junctions flux qubits are located at the nodes of the current mode of the resonator.
+In this scalable design the qubits are coupled with the transmission line resonator by a capacitance line extended from the qubit loop.
 The width $w$ of the capacitance line and the distance $d$ between the capacitance line and the resonator can be adjusted to determine the capacitance between the qubit and the resonator.
-In this case the capacitance density around the qubit location is larger than other area of the resonator, providing a strong qubit-resonator coupling.
 Two capacitors at the ends of the resonator are introduced for the current mode of the resonator to be periodic in a scalable design.
-Here we use the second harmonics of the current mode, and the arrows show the corresponding current in the circuit.

 The microwave passing through the uniform resonator in the circuit QED architecture can be described as a one-dimensional motion by the Lagrangian